fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 ```

 WARNING: this will log potentially a lot of data.
 Some of that data might be private, please verify it before posting it
-in a public channel or a Github issue.
+in a public channel or a GitHub issue.

 ### Host settings

-The `host_settings` section of the configuration yaml allows to define what predefined queries are sent to the hosts and
+The `host_settings` section of the configuration YAML allows to define what predefined queries are sent to the hosts and
 later on processed by Fleet for different functionalities.

 - `host_settings.enable_host_users`: boolean value that when enabled Fleet will send the query needed to gather user data